ballerina-attic/ballerina-honeycomb/README.md

         response.setJsonPayload(untaint result);
         var resResult = caller->respond(response);
         if (resResult is error) {
-            log:printError("Error sending response", err = resResult);
+            log:printError("Error in sending response to the client", err = resResult);
         }
-        //  The below function adds tags that are to be passed as metrics in the traces.
+        // The below function adds tags to be passed as metrics in the message traces.
 These tags are added to the default system span.
         _ = observe:addTagToSpan("tot_requests", <string>studentData.requestCounts);
         _ = observe:addTagToSpan("error_counts", <string>studentData.errors);
     }
 }

-// Function to insert values to database.
+// Function to insert values to the database..
 # `insertData()` is a function to add data to student records database.
 #
 # + name - This is the name of the student to be added.